-1. Asking for information on sexual orientation and gender identity must be handled in a sensitive manner, and not all counties or providers have established appropriate policies and procedures.
-Complicating this task, it is unclear whether there are best practices governing how to gather this information, particularly for racial, ethnic, religious, and cultural groups that may be less aware or accepting of sexual orientation and gender diversity.
+- Asking for information on sexual orientation and gender identity must be handled in a sensitive manner, and not all counties or providers have established appropriate policies and procedures.
+Complicating this task, it is unclear whether there are best practices governing how to gather this information, particularly for racial, ethnic, religious, and cultural groups that may be less aware or accepting of sexual orientation and gender diversity. - 2) The counties and their providers often serve young children.
+It is unclear what the acceptable age range is for asking children about their sexual orientation and gender identity.